 When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96.
 Out of 137, that is.

-The previous exam had created uproar: The average had been a 72 out of 100.
+The previous exam had caused an uproar: The average was 72 out of 100.
 Even after he applied a generous curve, lifting the class average to a B+, his students remained furious.
-Their steady stream of complaints about the difficulty of the test worried the young Thaler, who had just begun his teaching career.
+Their steady stream of complaints about the test’s difficulty worried the young Thaler, who had just begun his teaching career.

-So on the next exam, Thaler adjusted the total number of possible points to 137.
-This test proved slightly harder; on average, students answered just 70 percent of his questions correctly.
+So, Thaler adjusted the total number of possible points on the next exam to 137.
+This test proved slightly harder; on average, students answered just 70 percent of the questions correctly.
 But when students viewed their scores, they were ecstatic.
-Although their grades were actually marginally worse, their moods were highly improved as they viewed numerical scores in the 90s.
+Although their grades were marginally worse, their moods improved as they viewed numerical scores in the 90s.

 Thaler has employed the 137-point scale ever since.
 He mentions it specifically in his syllabus, noting, “This scoring system has no effect on the grade you get in the course, but it seems to make you happier.”